bosch-io/iot-things-examples/historian/README.md

 The time serias data is recorded in a simple document structure in MongoDB.

-For each and every single (scalar) property of a Thing excactly one document is managed.
+For each and every single (scalar) property of a Thing exactly one document is managed.
 This document has a unique id consisting of "<thing-id>/<feature-id>/properties/<property-path>".
 The documents have to array fields: a "values" array and a "timestamps" array.
 Both arrays are updated on every property change.